oweise/k8s-hello/README.md

 ]
 ```

-Copy it over to a location OUTSIDE this repo to keep it from getting checked in.
+Copy it over to name "parameters.json" in the same folder, which is kept from being checked in to Git via .gitignore
+(so watch the correct spelling :).
 Fill it with your individual parameter values.

 This file contains the mandatory parameters, expecting the following values:

-- EksClusterName: Name of the EKS cluster.
-Use the same name as in the previous step.
 - GitHubToken: The Github Token for your account created earlier
 - GitHubUser: Your Github user name, or more specific, the user name which owns the repository fork